-As regards how evidence is given at trial, see question 29.
+As regards how evidence is given at trial, see questions 29 and 31.

 31 Are experts used in private antitrust litigation in your country?
 If so, what types of experts, how are they used, and by whom are they chosen or appointed?

 Experts are frequently used in Spanish proceedings.
-As claimants have the burden of quantifying their claims at the time of filing, it is common practice for parties to file an expert report quantifying the damages suffered, typically prepared by an economist, accountant or industry expert.
+As claimants have the burden of quantifying their claims at the time of filing, it is common practice for parties to file an expert report quantifying the damage suffered, typically prepared by an economist, accountant or industry expert.
 Each party has the right to appoint its own expert.
-The court may also appoint an independent expert upon a party’s request.
+The court may also appoint a judicial expert upon a party’s request.

 32 What must private claimants prove to obtain a final judgment in their favour?